-"Parity Bonds" means the Series 2009 Bonds; the Series 2011 Bonds; the Series 2016 Bonds, the Series 2018 Bonds and, and any Additional Bonds issued on parity with such bonds.
+"Parity Bonds" means the Series 2011 Bonds; the Series 2016 Bonds, the Series 2018 Bonds, the Series 2020 Bonds, and any Additional Bonds issued on parity with such bonds.

 "Pledged Revenues" means: (a) each Annual Payment and (b) any additional revenues, income, receipts, donations, or other resources derived or received or to be received from any public or private source, whether pursuant to an agreement or otherwise, which in the future may, at the option of the Issuer, be pledged to the payment of the Bonds, Parity Bonds or any Additional Bonds.